How to sue Equifax in small claims court

 - Submit the number of forms asked, in most cases at least two or three

 These forms are different in each state, and you can find them online, in most cases.
-If that is not the case, you can call your court, and they will give you the steps to follow to get the form.
+If you can’t, you can call your court, and they will give you the steps to follow to get the form.

 - Here is an example of a few forms for New York’s small claims courts.